-Whether it’s the shivering cold, the extra thinking time or the advent of 2018, there’s something about this time of year that gets us thinking about broadening our horizons, guzzling on fresh experiences – or just simply sitting somewhere warm and not thinking about spreadsheets.
+Whether it’s the shivering cold or the extra thinking time, there’s something about this time of year that gets us thinking about broadening our horizons, cramming in fresh experiences – or just simply sitting somewhere warm and not thinking about spreadsheets.

-If your new year’s resolution is to forge fresh footprints in the rest of the world, here are some great apps to help you plan your trip and make the most of every second once you get there.
+If your new year’s resolution is to see more of the world, here are some great apps to help you plan your trip and make the most of every second once you get there.

 For hunting down the cheapest flights: Skyscanner